Eugene V. Debs

 Daniel Albert (Danny) Sjursen is just another exasperating, insufferable, self-centered Leo with a minor Messiah complex, born on August 5, 1983.
-He grew up in the Midland Beach section of Staten Island, the sort of neighborhood where half the streets are named for firemen and cops killed on 9/11 and more guys went to prison than college.
+He grew up in the sort of Staten Island neighborhood where streets are named for firemen and cops killed on 9/11 and is best known for its blue-collar chic.
 That said, it was a great childhood on a block replete with countless kids ready to play stickball, street hockey, touch football, or kick-the-can.
 After doing his best Good Will Hunting impression in New York City public schools - combined with his deep-seated toxically masculine patriotism - he found his way to West Point in July 2001.

-A solid student, he graduated in the top 10% of his class, earned the Superintendent’s Award, and never received a demerit or walked a disciplinary tour.
-This, he credits to having never been caught in his many transgressions - an ancillary benefit of a Staten Island upbringing.
-Danny (he has a penchant for the third-person) chose the armor branch - specifically the cavalry - within the regular army, and upon graduation in May 2005 headed to Fort Knox, KY for advanced training.
+Upon graduation in May 2005 he chose the armor branch, ended up serving in the cavalry sub genre and headed to Fort Knox, KY for basic officer training.
 After failing to figure out a way to rob the nation’s gold reserves at that locale, he resigned himself to his next assignment as a scout platoon leader in B Troop, 3rd Squadron, 61st Cavalry, 2nd Brigade, 2nd Infantry Division at Fort Carson, CO.
 He deployed from there to Baghdad, Iraq from October 2006 to December 31, 2007, and commanded his platoon there before taking the reigns as the Troop Executive Officer (XO).

-After the departure of then Lieutenant Colonel “V,” Danny took command of B Troop and unhappily worked for his new sociopath of a commander (who shall remain nameless).
-He took B Troop to the Arghandab Valley in Kandahar Province, Afghanistan from February 2011 - January 2012.
-It was such a lovely locale that he seriously considered buying into a timeshare there, but thought better of it after a rocket-propelled-grenade blew him over a stone wall on his first patrol.
-In Afghanistan, he handed out (wasted) millions in taxpayer dollars to the medieval locals, endured a near siege from the neighborhood “Terry”-the-Taliban, and lied/obfuscated to his superiors in order to escape with as many of his boys’ lives and limbs intact as possible.
+After the departure of then Lieutenant Colonel “V,” Danny took command of B Troop and unhappily worked for a new sociopathic sort of commander.
+He took the troop to the Arghandab Valley in Kandahar Province, Afghanistan from February 2011 - January 2012.
+It was such a lovely locale that he seriously considered buying into a timeshare there, but thought better of it after realizing his sand-bagged palace was basically under a state of siege.
+In Afghanistan, he handed out (wasted) millions in taxpayer dollars to the oft-peculiar locals, unsuccessfully battled the neighborhood “Terry”-the-Taliban, and lied/obfuscated to his superiors so as to escape with as many of his boys’ lives and limbs intact as possible.
 At that he mostly failed.
 So it goes…

-Upon return, Danny received the plum assignment to go back and teach (indoctrinate) history to cadets at West Point.
+Upon return, he received the plum assignment to go back and teach (some would say indoctrinate) history to cadets at West Point.
 It was, all kidding aside, the job of his dreams and the joy of his professional life.
-Prior to joining the faculty, he earned a Master’s degree at the University of Kansas, where he fell in love with the hipster-hippie enclave of Lawrence, KS.
+Prior to joining the faculty, he earned a master’s degree at the University of Kansas, where he fell in love with the hipster-hippie enclave of Lawrence, KS.
 While in grad school, he fell apart mentally, finally agreed to see a shrink, yet - against all odds - accidentally wrote his memoir/policy analysis of the Iraq War: Ghostriders of Baghdad.
 It’s on Amazon and everything: he’s kind of a big deal!
 Then, at West Point, Danny taught American and Civil Rights (naturally, given his complexion) History to freshmen (plebes).
 Oh, and the army even promoted him to major.

 Pried from his office by the proverbial jaws of life, Danny was next sent back to his adopted state of Kansas for a rather mundane assignment at Fort Leavenworth.
-Eschewing the a bit too “real Kansas” nature of the area, he moved back to lovely Lawrence, KS and braved the 45 minute commute, specifically the horror of the byzantine traffic lights along K-7.
+Eschewing the a bit too “real Kansas” nature of the area, he moved back to lovely Lawrence, KS and braved the 45 minute commute.
 Somewhere in there his second son, Samuel, was born.
 His beautiful red hair, bright blue eyes, and chubby cheeks, make him arguably the cutest baby of all time.
 Danny does not, however, seek to be the one to someday tell young Sam that these very features will one day be horribly unattractive to adult women.

 In February 2019, after a final ignominious career-ending assignment for inpatient PTSD rehab in Arizona, the army decided it had inflicted quite enough emotional damage on Danny Boy, and allowed him to retire a bit early.
 Danny found this just dandy!
 Pulling a pension at age 35? #Winning.

 After a brief attempt to physically fight two local law enforcement officers (long story) - which ended predictably poorly - in one his less admirable (but wholly in character) anti-authority moments, Danny then settled down in Lawrence, KS.
-There he cultivated his macabre version of a Brady Bunch family, sticking around the Midwest (instead of his desired flight back to the big city) to be with his two sons, and lovely ex-wives, both of whom rather oddly also settled in the same town.
-It seems that even in divorce, the sheer magnetic pull of Danny’s female-attracting charisma best resembles a tractor-beam.
+There he cultivated his macabre version of a Brady Bunch family, sticking around the Midwest to be with his two sons, and lovely ex-wives, both of whom rather oddly also settled in the same town.

-Now a full time author/columnist/think-tanker/public-speaker/podcast host, Danny toils away in his offices (coffee shops and bars) all day until it is time to grab Sam from daycare and AJ from elementary school.
-Then he switches hats - a key aspect of his “double-life” - and practices some immersive adulting.
+Now a full time author/columnist/speaker/podcast host, Danny toils away in his offices (coffee shops and bars) all day until it is time to grab Sam from daycare and AJ from elementary school.
+Then he switches hats and practices some immersive adulting.
 The toddler is, at time of writing, still alive; and the 11-year-old has yet to fail out of 5th grade, so…basically everything is going fine on that front.

-As for all the professional, look-at-me, resume crap: Danny Sjursen is a retired US Army officer, and regular contributor to Antiwar.com and Truthdig.com.
-His work has appeared in the LA Times, NY Times, The Nation, HuffPost, The Hill, Salon, BuzzFeed News, Tom Dispatch, among other publications.
+As for all the obligatory professional, resume stuff: he is a retired US Army officer, director of the new Eisenhower Media Network (EMN), senior fellow at the Center for International Policy (CIP), and contributing editor at Antiwar.com.
+His work has appeared in the LA Times, NY Times, The Nation, HuffPost, The Hill, Salon, BuzzFeed News, Tom Dispatch and Truthdig.com, among other publications.
 He also does significant work, mainly policy and historical reports, for the Future of Freedom Foundation (FFF) think-tank.
 Danny was previously a distance fellow for the Defense Priorities think tank.
 He makes regular appearances on the Rick Sanchez show (RT), the Real News Network, Zero Hour with RJ Escow, and dozens of podcasts and nationwide radio stations.
 He is also the co-host of the Fortress on a Hill podcast.

-He was recently chosen as the prestigious Lannan Foundation scholar in non-fiction for 2020.
+He was recently selected as the 2019 Lannan Foundation cultural freedom fellow.
 He is the author of a memoir and critical analysis of the Iraq War, Ghostriders of Baghdad: Soldiers, Civilians, and the Myth of the Surge.
-He has a forthcoming book on the history of the United States, and another, tentatively titled, Patriotic Dissent, set for release in late 2020.
+He has a forthcoming book on the history of the United States, and another, Patriotic Dissent, will be released in September 2020 and is available for pre-order on Amazon.
 He is a member of several activist organizations, including Veterans for Peace and About Face: Veterans against the War.
 Follow him on Twitter at@SkepticalVet.
-He requires a lot of positive reinforcement in all the most shallow ways, so please follow him…pretty please!

 As for ancillary interests: Danny is an avid sports fan, just like every other illogical American male.
 He lives and dies, ironically (given his antiwar pedigree), by Army Football - mainly because he is a masochist at heart.
-The Army-Navy game is his Christmas; that day is both his worst (rooting for Navy players to be paralyzed on the field) and finest (doling out excessive tips to waitresses that remind him of his mom’s years as a near-destitute bartender) hour of the year.
+The Army-Navy game is akin to his Christmas.
 After Army, he throws much weight behind Notre Dame, “Fighting Irish,” football.
-His New York Irish upbringing and prominent cheeks mandate this choice.
+His New York, part-Irish upbringing seem to mandate this choice.
 Outside of that, he generally backs the usual slew of NYC teams: the Giants, Yankees, even the Brooklyn Nets.
 Secretly, he’s adopted the Kansas City faithful - the Royals and Chiefs.

 Danny reads and writes for fun, in addition to his job, which is neither healthy nor recommended.
 In the High Middle Ages, he’d have likely served as a celibate, scholarly, monk in the monastery - which is odd since he’s basically agnostic.
 More paradoxically, his main side reading interest is Early Christianity, the Historical Jesus, and New Testament critical theory.
-As an aspiring guilty, white, liberal hipster (in everything but looks) he’s an avid fan of independent films, music, Vonnegut/Kerouac/Hemingway novels and World War I antiwar poetry.
-As a guy who, physically, most closely resembles a washed-up former frat boy he (un-ironically) adores the following rather “basic” items: cheesy romantic comedies, dark stand-up, ‘90s East Coast hip hop, bad karaoke, dive bar jukeboxes, St. Patrick’s Day, and late ‘80s power ballads.
+As an aspiring guilty, white, liberal hipster he’s an avid fan of independent films, music, Vonnegut/Kerouac/Hemingway novels and “Lost Generation" antiwar poetry.
+As a guy who realizes that, physically, he most closely resembles a washed-up former frat boy he also (un-ironically) adores the following rather “basic” items: cheesy romantic comedies, dark stand-up, ‘90s East Coast hip hop, bad karaoke, dive bar jukeboxes, St. Patrick’s Day, and late ‘80s power ballads.